* U.S. stock future dive as much as 0.85 pct

 * U.S. gasoline up, crude hits 1-month low after Texas storm

-TOKYO, Aug 29 (Reuters) - U.S. stock futures fell almost one percent and the yen jumped to four-month highs against the dollar in early Asian trade on Tuesday after North Korea fired a missile over northern Japan, setting up a tense start to trading for markets in the region.
+TOKYO, Aug 29 (Reuters) - U.S. stock futures and Asian share markets tumbled on Tuesday, while the yen jumped to four-month highs against the dollar after North Korea fired a missile over northern Japan, setting up a tense start to trading for markets in the region.

-S&P mini futures fell as much as 0.85 percent on the news and last stood at 2,443, down 0.7 percent from their U.S. close on Monday, when they held mostly flat.
+S&P mini futures fell as much as 0.85 percent on the news before paring losses to trade 0.5 percent below its close on Monday, when it was little changed.

 North Korea fired a missile early on Tuesday that flew over Japan and landed in the Pacific waters off the northern region of Hokkaido, South Korea and Japan said, in a sharp escalation of tensions on the Korean peninsula.